VincentBailly/rfcs-1/accepted/0034-pure-mode.md

 - The package store is a folder stored in the root level `node_modules` folder.
 - The package store is named `.npm`.
 - The package store contains folders, one for each dependencies installed.
-These dependencies can be direct workspace dependencies or transient dependencies.
+These dependencies can be direct workspace dependencies or transitive dependencies.
 - These folders have a name containing the name of the package, its version and a hash of its content and its dependencies.
 - These folders contain a `node_modules` folder.
 - These `node_modules` folders contain a folder being named after the name of the package.